 Fresh zucchinis are tasty and don’t need a lot of seasonings.
 As you can see in the recipe card below, I like to use olive oil, balsamic vinegar, salt, pepper, and garlic.

 Do you grill zucchini with the skin on?

 Yes!
 The skin is edible and tasty.
 There are two exceptions though.
-If you can tell that the skin has been waxed (i.e. it’s unnaturally shiny), then peel it off.
+If you can tell that the skin has been waxed (i.e. it’s unnaturally shiny), then it’s best to peel it off.
 You might also want to peel the skin off very large zucchinis, because it can be bitter.

 What about leftovers?

-If you have leftover grilled zucchini, you can keep the leftovers in the fridge in a sealed container for 2-3 days.
+If you have leftovers, you can keep them in the fridge in a sealed container for 2-3 days.
 It’s best to use them cold, as you would antipasti.
 I like to make myself a lunch platter with cold grilled zucchini, feta cheese cubes, salami chips, black olives and cherry tomato salad.